cloudfoundry-community/terraform-aws-bosh/README.md

 terraform-aws-bosh
 ==================

-This project will create an AWS VPC with subnets/route tables, a bastian VM (aka jumpbox/inception server), NAT (for outbound traffic), and a Micro BOSH.
+This project will create an AWS VPC with subnets/route tables, a bastion VM (aka jumpbox/inception server), NAT (for outbound traffic), and a Micro BOSH.

 Architecture
 ------------